 Dental Checkups & Cleanings

-In keeping with our airway focused dentistry approach, our dental checkups begin with a complete diagnostic picture of the inner and outer workings of patients’ smiles including the airway.
-We capture high-definition digital x-rays and extensive bite analysis using the T-Scan system.
-Next, Dr. Douglas Campbell or Dr. David Schmidt carefully examine patients’ smile looking for signs of the most common oral health concerns including:
+In keeping with our airway focused dentistry approach, our dental checkups begin with a complete diagnostic picture of the inner and outer workings of patients’ smiles, including the airway.
+We capture high-definition digital x-rays and extensive bite analysis using the T-Scan system to ensure your bite is properly aligned.
+A misaligned bite can lead to tooth pain, jaw joint tenderness and pain, and chronic headaches.
+Next, Dr. Douglas Campbell or Dr. David Schmidt carefully examine patients’ smile looking for signs of the most common oral health concerns, including:

 - Tooth decay